arminsalmasi/CM-MD/README.md

 # CM-MD
-Molecular dynamics code. assignment in Computational methods in materials science.
-In Fortran and Python.
+Molecular dynamics code.
+Assignment in Computational methods in materials science.
+In Fortran/Python.
+In matlab.